nospaceships/raw-socket-sniffer/README.md

+# raw-socket-sniffer

-# raw-socket-sniffer - Packet capture on Windows without drivers
+Packet capture on Windows without drivers!

-This repository contains the source for a program which demonstrates how to capture IP packets on Windows using just raw sockets.
+This repository contains several programs which demonstrate how to capture IP packets on Windows using just raw sockets.

-It requires no additional software, such as WinPCAP or npcap, and will simply use existing operating system functionality.
+They require no additional software, such as WinPCAP or npcap, and will simply use existing operating system functionality.

-The program saves captured packets to a file in PCAP format so that it can be opened on a separate host with a tool which can read that file format installed.
+Each program saves captured packets to a file in PCAP format so that it can be opened on a separate host with a tool such as Wireshark.

 An implementation in PowerShell and the C programming language is given.
-The C program is considerably faster than the PowerShell program, and it also has the advantage that Windows Firewall can grant permissions to a specific program instead of all `PowerShell.exe`
+The C program is considerably faster than the PowerShell program, and it also has the advantage that Windows Firewall can grant permissions to a specific program instead of all programs run by `PowerShell.exe`.

 # Ethernet Headers

 The programs in this repository use raw sockets to capture IP packets.
-A side effect of this is that layer 2 headers, i.e. the ethernet header, is not included in the data received.

-If it is required to capture ethernet header data then another tool should be used as valid ethernet headers are not captured by this tool.
+A side effect of this is that no ethernet header is included in the data received.
+If it is required to capture ethernet header data then another tool should be used.

-Since these tools produce PCAP files, and PCAP files include ethernet, a fake ethernet header is synthesized for each packet using the all zeros source and destination ethernet addresses.
+Since these programs produce PCAP files, and PCAP files include fully formed packets, a fake ethernet header is synthesized for each packet using the all zeros source and destination ethernet addresses.

-This does not affect the other protocol layers, and, for example, TCP streams can still be reassembled, and IP layer source and destination addresses are all still valid.
+This does not affect other protocol layers, and, for example, TCP streams can still be reassembled, and IP layer source and destination addresses are all still valid.

-# Implementation in PowerShell
+# PowerShell Implementation

 Transfer the `raw-socket-sniffer.ps1` program to the host on which packet capture should be performed.
 Then run the following command to capture packets: